deividAlfa/stm32_soldering_iron_controller/README.md

 They usually settle after some burning time.
 It's recommended to set a middle temperature (250-300ºC) and leave like that for 15-20 minutes until it stabilizes.<br>
 If the temps are still unstable, you might be having power supply noise.
 Try increasing the Iron/Delay option, allowing more time for the temp signal to settle.<br>
 Some boards have broken/badly soldered capacitors, leading to similar issues.<br>
 A damaged, loose or defective connection in the handle will also cause this issues.
-Make sure you contacts are clean.<br>
+Ensure the contacts are clean.<br>

 ### Calibration issues<br>
 To calibrate, go into Calibration / Start.<br>